- Rating: 4.5 Star

 Jackson Hole Airport transfer is an easy 36-minute drive to Jackson Hole Mountain Resort by car, shuttle, taxi or rental car.

-If staying in Teton Village, you can travel to downtown Jackson to shop and dine and vice versa via the public bus system.
+If staying in Teton Village, you can travel downtown to Jackson to shop and dine and vice versa via the public bus system.
 A one-way trip from downtown Jackson to Teton Village costs $3 per person.

-Lessons for children start with Pioneers for 3 year olds, progressing to Rough Riders from kindergarten age and Explorers for the older kids.
+Lessons for children start with Pioneers for 3-year-olds, progressing to Rough Riders from kindergarten age, and Explorers for the older kids.

 Heli-Skiing & Cat Skiing in Jackson Hole